Naruno/Naruno/docs/concepts/apps.md

 ## Embedded Apps

 Embedded apps organized by our Apps engine.
-Apps engine is give basic and fast integration infrustructure for decentralized apps.
+Apps engine is give basic and fast integration infrastructure for decentralized apps.

-When a transaction approved by the network, if this transaction recipient is the user of Decentra Network installation the engine is start.
+When a transaction is approved by the network, if this transaction's recipient is the user of Decentra Network installation the engine is start.

-If the engine find a app send the transaction to the app.
+If the engine finds an app send the transaction to the app.
 The app can process the transaction for its own purpose.
 For example, the app can send a notification to the user.

 Also apps can uses send transactions functions for sending datas.

 ## Remote Apps

 Remote apps are running outside of Decentra Network.
-Remote apps can uses API for sending and getting datas.
+Remote apps can uses API for sending and getting data.

 ```mermaid
 flowchart LR